Updated July 8, 2022

 As I review our meals on Navarre, I realize it was pretty much a seafood fest – breakfast, lunch and dinner.
 I’ve come a long way from when I was a child and ordered fried chicken when we went out to seafood restaurants in Florida.
 Every.
 Single.
 Time.

 Get Out and Explore Navarre Beach, Florida

 One of the things I love to do best in Florida is explore parts that are untouched and unspoiled.
-Unspoiled eexcept for mosquito eradication – I’m good with that.
-Here are several things to do in Navarre, FL.
+Unspoiled except for mosquito eradication – I’m good with that.
+Here are several things to do in Navarre Beach, FL.

 One day we set off on to kayak with Adventures Unlimited, about an hour away.
 After getting outfitted with life jackets and paddles, we boarded an open truck with a small group and rattled our way up the wooded path and road a few miles to a place to put our kayaks in.

 After that we were on our own to paddle and float at our leisure down Coldwater Creek, a shallow spring-fed river with an average depth of just two to three feet that meanders through a state forest.
 We’ve kayaked through many a forest, but the unexpected delight here was the small beaches we encountered around some bends, many occupied by groups of people enjoying a picnic.

 I loved the leisurely relaxed pace of our trip, gentle enough for the youngest members of your family.
 We saw a couple with their toddler daughter on the trip – she was wearing a life jacket of course.